albatrosravageur/State-Estimator-for-Soft-Arm-SESA/README.md

 Through this GUI, the user can change the configuration to fit the needs of its experiments.
 Here is a review of the different parameters that can be set through the GUI and how they could help you using this package.

 - Main parameters:
   - IMU source: can be `arduino`, `rosbag` or `no source`, corresponds to the source for the quaternion stream publiscation in `/quat_meas`.
 If `arduino`, the ROS Arduino node will be launched and the arduino board will stream the IMUs.
-If `rosbag`, the source will stream the bag shown
+If `rosbag`, the source will stream the bag described in the part My Rosbag/Play.
+If `no source`, the package assumes that an external package will publish to the topic `/quat_meas`.
+  - Mode: `stream` or `calibrate`.
+If mode is `stream`, the package will read the topic `/quat_meas` and estimate the state of the soft arm described in the part "Modeling".
+If the mode is `calibrate`, the package will read the calibration state published in `rosparam` by the Arduino board, and save it into the file indicated under ther "Calibrate an IMU" title.

 If `calib/use_saved`, launch reads the file `calib/saved_file` and pushes it to the `rosparam`.
 If the